-But now the card shows an error in your camera, or in a computer when it’s connected.
+SD cards can be as small as your thumbnails, but they can save hundreds of photos on your camera.
+But now your memory card is showing an error in your camera, or in a computer when it’s connected.
 Are my photos and videos gone?
 You wondered.

 You are not alone…

-When I had my first Samsung camera, I suffered a similar situation, my heart almost broke.
-2GB photos in the SD card became inaccessible all of a sudden.
+When I had my first Samsung camera, I suffered a similar situation, my heart almost broke when the tiny SD card corrupted leaving 2GB photos inaccessible all of a sudden.

-Fortunately, I was able to fix that card error with the help of fellow photographers active online.
-I appreciate enough about how helpful they were.
+Fortunately, I was able to fix that card error with the help of a fellow photographer we met online.
 My journey was not that smooth, though.
 It took me tons of effort to find fixes that actually worked out.

-That’s why I decided to create this guide – breaking down all types of possible card errors (in different chapters), with relevant repair solutions from authority resources you can use right away.
-Don’t forget to check out the bonus tips on how to avoid card errors, contributed by experienced photographers.
+That’s why I decided to put together this guide – breaking down all types of possible SD card errors in different groups, with relevant fix solutions from authoritative resources you can use right away.
+You can also check out the bonus tips section on how to avoid memory card errors, all contributed by experienced photographers.

 This guide should apply to many types of memory cards available in the market: including Secure Digital (microSD, miniSD, SDHC), CompactFlash (CF), memory stick, etc. manufactured by SanDisk, Kingston, Transcend, Lexar, Samsung, etc.